FJStewartCoder/Learning-Python/README.md

 Learn about loops such as for and while.
 You will learn how and when to use both the for and while loop as well as manipulating them.

-### Tutorial 6*
+### Tutorial 6
-- Lists
-- Tuples

-Learn more about the list data type.
+Learn more about the list and tuple data types.
 You will learn about list indexing, list slicing and multi-dimensional lists.

 ### Tutorial 7*